 Hackers are already halfway there by impersonating trusted figures and using various social engineering techniques.
 At this point, they’ll try to get the target to do the task they want and prevent them from checking with another person that might recognize this as a scam.

 This is the end goal for most hackers.

 After successfully convincing the target, this is where fraudsters essentially “collect” and where you might realize you’ve fallen victim to an attack.

-What to do if you’re a victim: Ideally, hackers shouldn’t reach this stage and you’d be able to protect against any data loss.
-However, if they did, immediately call your bank and see if you can dismiss the transfer of funds.
-Additionally, file a complaint with the FBI’s Internet Crime Complaint Center (IC3) to make sure that the incident has been recorded so it can be investigated.
+What to do if you’re a victim: Ideally, hackers shouldn’t reach this stage, and you’d be able to protect against any data loss.
+However, if they did, immediately call your bank and see if you can dismiss the funds transfer.
+Additionally, file a complaint with the FBI’s Internet Crime Complaint Center (IC3) to ensure the incident has been recorded so it can be investigated.

 As BEC emails rarely contain malware, it’s hard to detect these types of phishing scams if you rely on endpoint security solutions alone.